Quiche Lorraine is the original French quiche recipe, from which all other quiche recipes developed.

 Okay, I agree that the bacon, cheese and cream does not make this a low fat recipe, but you just eat a wedge for a serving.

 Combine it with other vegetables and a salad and it makes a wonderful lunch or brunch recipe or an easy to make light dinner recipe.

 - 6 slices bacon, cut into 1/2" pieces or 1 cup of ham, chopped

 - 1 1/2 cups Swiss cheese, or Gruyere, diced or grated

 - 1/2 teaspoon salt

-- white pepper (use black pepper if that is all you have)
+- 1 pinch white pepper, use black pepper if that is all you have

-Cook bacon until almost crisp.
-Remove it from the pan and drain on paper towels.
-Sauté onion in 2 tablespoons of bacon drippings until tender.
+- Cook the bacon until it is fairly crisp.
+(If you are using the ham, just cut it into small pieces.)
+Remove the bacon from the pan and drain it on paper towels.
+Sauté the onion in 2 tablespoons of bacon drippings until tender.

-Bake the pie shell for just a few minutes.
-Cover the bottom of the partially baked pie shell with onions, bacon and cheese.
-Beat eggs and cream together with the salt, nutmeg and white pepper.
-Pour all into the pie shell.
+- Bake the pie shell for just a few minutes.
+Cover the bottom of the partially baked pie shell with the onions, bacon or ham and cheese.
+Beat the eggs and cream together.
+Add the salt, nutmeg and white pepper and mix it together.
+Pour the mixture into the pie shell.

 - Bake for 10 minutes, then lower the heat to 350ºF and bake another 15 minutes.